Information for Advocates: Creating an Affirming and Safe Environment

 - Let them know that you take confidentiality seriously.
 Ask whether they have any concerns related to the privacy of information about their identity.

 - Don’t take it personally if an LGBTQ victim is wary of you.
 They have likely had negative experiences with other providers.
-(For instance, one transgender woman had to submit to a police cavity search in order to stay in shelter, because staff said they “picked up male vibes” and felt the need to protect other residents from her.13)

 - Use inclusive language in speech and agency materials.